AdithyanSV/AdithyanSV/README.md

 - 💬 Ask me about Photography
 - 🌱 I’m currently learning Javascript
-- 🤔 I’m looking for help with learning JS
+- 🤔 I’m looking for help with learning JS and c++/c#
 - 📫 How to reach me: adithyansv1304@gmail.com